hasanalbukhari/Scouting-Bird/README.md

 # Scouting-Bird
-iOS app that shows places around you and allowing you to check their website and make them a call
+iOS app that shows places around you and allows you to check their website and make them a call.

 # iOS 10
 Tested on iOS 9 device.